Boryanata/Interactive-Data-Vis-Fall2025/src/lab_3/index.md

 <div style="max-width: 820px; margin: 1rem 0 1.5rem 1rem; font-size: 1.05rem; line-height: 1.45;">

-## Voter Sentiment by Policy Topic
+## Voter Sentiment by Policy Issue
 <br>
 The survey responses reveal clear differences in how voters perceived the candidate’s policy positions.
 Housing and public transit received the strongest levels of agreement, suggesting these messages resonated most consistently across respondents.
 Childcare and small business tax policy showed more mixed views, with a substantial share of neutral or only moderately supportive responses.
 Police reform displayed the widest spread of opinions, indicating it may be a more polarizing or less clearly communicated issue for the campaign.
 Together, these patterns highlight where the candidate’s platform aligns well with voter priorities and where additional clarification or targeted outreach could strengthen future support.
+For a future campaign, emphasizing housing and transit in core messaging, while clarifying the candidate’s stance on police reform and small business tax policy, could help convert lukewarm or uncertain voters into more consistent supporters.
 </div>

 ```js